 Photo Credit: Fernweh Tale Photography

-I’m a writer, traveller and pizza enthusiast who loves 90s music and pop culture slighltt more than is healthy.
-My writing is primarily about underdogs finding their voices and bad 90s nostalgia.
-My unpublished novel What Would Joan Jett Do? has been longlisted for the Comedy Women in Print Prize.
-I am currently unagented and would be happy to send my query and sample pages to agents interested in representing an author who mainly writes books with whip smart, foul mouthed female leads.
+Hey there, my name is Alyssa, and welcome to my website!
+I’m an American writer, traveler, and pizza enthusiast living in Scotland.
+I love, love, love, 90s music and pop culture, dirty matcha lattes, and dogs slightly more than is healthy.
+My unpublished novel The Rebel Grrl’s Guide to Love was longlisted for the Comedy Women in Print Prize.
+I am currently in the market for a literary agent and would be happy to send my query and sample pages to agents interested in representing an author who mainly writes books featuring whip-smart, foul-mouthed female leads.

-My writing has been featured in The Hofstra Windmill, Lunch Ticket, From Arthur’s Seat and The Selkie.
-To get a taste of my style please check out a selection of my publications.
+My fiction writing has been featured in The Hofstra Windmill, Lunch Ticket, and The Selkie.
+My non-fiction travel and lifestyle writing has been featured in Matador Network and Urban Matters.
+To get a feel for my style please check out my writing samples.

-I completed my MsC in Creative Writing with Distinction at University of Edinburgh in 2019 and I am currently pursuing my Doctorate of Fine Arts with the lovely folks over at the University of Glasgow Centre for Creative Writing.
+I earned my MSc in Creative Writing with Distinction at the University of Edinburgh in and I am currently pursuing my Doctorate of Fine Arts with the lovely folks over at the University of Glasgow Centre for Creative Writing.

 Before I shifted my focus to the more creative side of writing, I was a teacher and travel blogger living the expat life in Switzerland.
 If you’re curious about that, read on!